adamjmakowski/Reverse-engineering-thesis/README.md

    All Output files are placed in Output > unpacked_{name of APK file}
    There will be two unpacked APK directories, the output files will be placed in the first one you selected when running the program.

+The Output is currently stored in a .db file, if you'd rather see it in BinDiff then comment out the merge bindiff method call at the end.